Miller–Dieker syndrome: Prognosis

 Most individuals with this condition do not survive beyond childhood.
 Individuals with MDS usually die in infancy and therefore do not live to the age where they can reproduce and transmit MDS to their offspring.

 Due to more accurate diagnosis by MRI and improved management of symptoms with medical treatments including gastrostomy (feeding tubes), suction machines, seizure medications, tracheostomy, and management of secretions, more children are surviving into adulthood and have a better quality of life.
 Development of skills and core strength may be improved with physical therapy, but improvement is limited by the severity of the condition.
 Some children may be able to sit up, crawl, or say a few basic words, but most are severely developmentally delayed and remain at the level of infants for their lifetime.
 At all ages the most common cause of death is pneumonia, often after multiple cases have weakened the respiratory function.

 Epidemiology

-Miller-Dieker occurs in less than one in 100,000 people and can occur in all races.

-Given this statistic, it is conclusive that roughly 75000 people worldwide are affected by MDS.
+Miller-Dieker is a rare disease.